-Abstract, originally published in Acta Neuropathologica Communications
+Abstract, published in Acta Neuropathologica Communications

 Post-traumatic epilepsy (PTE) accounts for 5% of all epilepsies and 10–20% of the acquired forms.
 The latency between traumatic brain injury (TBI) and epilepsy onset in high-risk patients offers a therapeutic window for intervention to prevent or improve the disease course.
 However, progress towards effective treatments has been hampered by the lack of sensitive prognostic biomarkers of PTE, and of therapeutic targets.
 There is therefore a pressing clinical need for preclinical PTE models suitable for biomarker discovery and drug testing.